Frequently Asked Questions

 • Weather/sunrise, sunset

-In mid-February, temperatures range from an average high of 64°F to an average low of 44°F. Sunrise will be around 6:22 a.m., and sunset will be around 5:26 p.m.
+In mid-February, Orlando typically experiences average high temperatures around 75°F and average lows near 55°F. Sunrise will be around 7:00 a.m., with sunset occurring around 6:15 p.m.
 Click here for additional weather information or to see the 10-DAY WEATHER FORECAST.

 We look forward to meeting you and assisting you in any way possible.
-Throughout the program, we will be available at the Masters Club Hospitality Desk or via the virtual help desk in the mobile web app.
+Throughout the program, travel staff will be available at the Masters Club Hospitality Desk or via the virtual Help tab in the mobile web app.